A member of the Mulberry family, Mandarin Melon Berry is closely related to Osage Orange,

 Uses: Primarily grown as a highly attractive ornamental.
 The fruit

-is edible, but bland, and usually not harvested as a food crop.
+is edible, but bland, possibly due to a lack of nutritional value.
+It is usually not harvested as a

 Cudrania tricuspidata is a former botanical name Other common names are Chinese Melon Berry and

 Do you have additional information or a different